bilayn/Film-catalog/README.md

-# Movie catalog
+# Film catalog
-WPF .Net c #
+WPF .Net C#

 The project is built on the MVVM pattern implemented dependency injection container

-This is my WPF technology exam. used frames:
+This is my WPF technology exam. used frameworks:

 -ninject